Create a professional CV now!

 As your career progresses, the significance of your education may diminish in comparison to your work experience.
 So you may choose to put less emphasis on the education section in further versions of your CV.

-If you doubt your candidature due to your limited employment history, this is something that might help look at yourself more favourably.
+If you doubt your candidature due to your limited employment history, this is something that might help you look at yourself more favourably.

 While headhunting, employers don’t necessarily focus on a candidate’s professional expertise.
 Very often, they look for individuals who bring different skills and perspectives to their company or organisation.
 They value their fresh perspective and innovative ideas, which can help them thrive and outperform competitors.